-Congregation Shir Shalom will be dedicating our Holocaust Torah scroll on Saturday, September 28th at 2pm.
+Congregation Shir Shalom dedicated our Holocaust Torah scroll on Saturday, September 28th.
 A Torah is a scroll of parchment inscribed with the Five Books of Moses.
 Congregation Shir Shalom’s orphaned Torah, a survivor of the Holocaust, came from Švihov (Bohemia) which is now part of the Czech Republic and likely dates to the end of the 19th century.
 Celebrating the arrival of our special Holocaust Torah will honor those lost in the Shoah and connect us to a lost Jewish community.

 This permanent loan was made possible through the generous gift of Zecil Gravitz and her family and the work of the Memorial Scrolls Trust.